walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 The simulator reports the preflight as unavailable; it is not evidence of Secure Enclave or biometric enforcement.
 Protected non-P-256 creation fails rather than falling back to an exported software key.

+Host apps that enable this policy must add `NSFaceIDUsageDescription` to their own `Info.plist` with an appropriate user-facing reason string; the SDK does not provide or override that entry.

 The policy is immutable key metadata.
 Changing the configuration default affects only future key creation and does not protect, replace, or rotate existing keys.
 Use `keys()` to inspect the policy and platform-backed status.
 Existing-key rotation, wallet/app unlock, action-scoped authorization, attestation,